annejohnson/ruby-data-structures/README.md

 # Data Structures in Ruby

-For practice and for brain candy.
+Studying for my class

 ### I'll be implementing:
 - Linked lists
-  - Stacks
-  - Queues
-  - Skip lists
-- Dictionaries
-  - Linked lists
-    - Move-to-front
-    - Transpose
-  - Arrays
 - Trees
-    - Binary search tree
-    - Splay tree
-    - 2-3 tree
-- And more!
+- Heaps
+- Other fun things